adambednarz/-HorseFarm/README.md

 Horses activity management app based on Quasar Framework.

-There is still a lot of work left but the first beta version is available at
+There is still a lot of work left but now you can see the first online beta version at
 ### https://horsefarm-a4e77.firebaseapp.com/